DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "Is this an elven bow!?"

-Heaven Lord Alfreya turned mid-air.
+Heaven Lord Alfreyja turned mid-air.
 The moment when arrow pierced through the wind, the angel's left eye became a little <span title="I'm not sure what is good term, basically it is from pain.">strained</span>.
 His left cheek was slightly cut.
 Jeanne's arrow was able to penetrate the angel's powerful divine protection.